nzannino/docker-java7/README.md

-image with oracle java 7
+base image from phusion with oracle java 7